BuoySoftware/guides/authorization/README.md

   other departments know when and how permissions are changing.
   - Be sure to include what areas of the product are affected by this change.
   - Be sure to include what roles are impacted by this change.
-  - Be sure to attach screenshots of permission changes in each environment to the ticket.
-  - Example documentation in Trello: [Allow Phys.
-Subs to end deferrals]
 - When in doubt, be overly communicative.
 Most permission changes will require a SOP change.
 - Prefer having another engineer verify the permission change, [[Four Eyes Principle]]

-[Allow Phys.
-Subs to end deferrals]: https://trello.com/c/CPBNyM1i
 [DevOps]: https://github.com/BuoySoftware/DevOps
 [Four Eyes Principle]: https://www.openriskmanual.org/wiki/Four_Eyes_Principle
 [Permissions Matrix]: https://www.notion.so/0b902ab8e86e4f158772d2939837365e?v=f84d5f6e8cd04ff3a3c2b1b41c53404c